ImageMagick v6 Examples --

 In order to make use of binning, the photo image must be a whole number multiple of the final desired size.

-In ImageMagick, the special "-filter" setting 'box' will average groups of pixels down to a single pixel when you "-resize" an image (See Resize Filters for details.
+In ImageMagick, the special "-filter" setting 'box' will average groups of pixels down to a single pixel when you "-resize" an image (See Resampling Filters for details.
 This means that to do a 'binning' you only need to resize the image correctly.

 Under Construction